Fort Stark in New Castle NH.

 open after Columbus Day sometimes too, but one thing they do on time is lock the

-gates at 6:00 pm, which makes Fort Stark one of the earlier closing State Parks
+gates at dusk, which makes Fort Stark one of the earlier closing State Parks

 in New Hampshire.
-The police will come in and tell you to leave if you are there
+The police will come in and find you to tell you to leave if you are there

 This photo of Fort Stark shows one of the 9 guns that once protected our